Markov chains revisited: Discrete-time chains II: the long-term behaviour

 The independence of $X^1$ and $X^2$ imply that $X'$ is also Markovian: \begin{exercise}Following steps analogous to those taken in Exercise~\ref{ex:xm}, show that $X'$ is a Markov chain with initial distribution $\gamma_2$ and one-step matrix $P$. \end{exercise} Because the definition of $X'$ implies that $\sigma_c$ is a coupling time for $X$ and $X'$, the coupling inequality \eqref{thrm:coupling} shows that

-To use the above to prove Theorems~\ref{thrm:pointlims0}--\ref{thrm:pointlims}, we will need to argue that the coupling time is finite almost surely.
+To use the above to prove Theorems~\ref{thrm:pointlims0}--\ref{thrm:pointlims}, we need to argue that the coupling time is almost surely finite.
 To this end, we use the \emph{product chain} $\tilde{X}:=(X^1,X^2)$: \begin{exercise}Following steps analogous to those taken in Exercise~\ref{ex:xm}, show that $\tilde{X}:=(X^1,X^2)$ is a Markov chain taking values in $\s^2$ with initial distribution

 and one-step matrix

 \end{exercise} The coupling time $\sigma_c$ of $X$ and $X'$ is the point in time that the product chain first enters the diagonal $\{(x,x):x\in\s\}$ of its state space $\s^2$.
 For this reason, $\sigma_c$ is bounded above by the product chain's entrance time $\phi_{(x,x)}$ to any given state $(x,x)$ on the diagonal: